-Also, all new students (and any returning student who has a new laptop) should schedule a computer setup appointment sometime in late July or early August to bring in their computer.
+Also, all new students (and any returning student who has a new laptop) should schedule a computer setup appointment sometime in early August to bring in their computer.
 Our technicians will connect your computer to the school’s Wi-Fi, link you to printers, and ensure you have the programs you need.
 Click here to schedule.

 Important Information for the 2023-24 School Year

 Viewing My Schedule

 Families may purchase textbooks from any source they like, including the Awesome Trailblazer Parents!
 Facebook group, where parents will often sell texts to one another at a discounted price.
 We encourage families who shop on Amazon to use the Amazon Smile service and designate University High School as their charitable organization.

 While University High School doesn’t publish an official school supply list, there are some items that Trailblazers would find useful to have on hand.

-In addition to a mask, a laptop (see “Ordering a Laptop” for more), and textbooks (view the 2021-22 textbook list online), an academic planner is also recommended.
+In addition to a laptop (see “Ordering a Laptop” for more), and textbooks, an academic planner is also recommended.
 (See “Academic Planners” for more.)
 Additionally, students should consider having spiral notebooks, folders or binders, pencils, and pens available.